The 22 Best Museums and Galleries in New York City: 2024 list

 Marcia Tucker opened the New Museum of Contemporary Art in 1977.
 It is one of the most innovative cultural institutions in New York City at 235 Bowery on Manhattan's Lower East Side.
 It showcases modern art in a wide range of forms, encourages new ideas and gives new and upcoming artists a platform.

-It also promotes critical discussion and pushes the limits of artistic expression.
+The museum also promotes critical discussion and pushes the limits of artistic expression.
 People are still drawn to the New Museum because of its ever-changing exhibits and dedication to showing the latest artistic experimentations.

 Opening Hours: Currently closed